ephesus/pairdata/README.md

 the result is a Pairdata::Result object.
 full hash is res.response
-number of responses is res.count
+number of responses is res.numFound

 ## Contributing